ihsoj/Mission_to_Mars/README.md

 # Mission to Mars

+## Project Description:
-A full-stack web scraping project to retrieve Mars-related data from various websites, store data in a MongoDB database and populate a web page.
-Data updates in real-time at the click of a button on the web page.
-Key tools: Python, Beautiful Soup, Splinter/Selenium, HTML/CSS/Bootstrap.
+This project is a full-stack web scraping endeavor to retrieve the latest Mars-related data from various websites utilizing Python, Beautiful Soup, Splinter/Selenium, HTML/CSS/Bootstrap, and Flask.
+The web page populates with real-time data at the click of a button.

-# Notes
+## Data:
+The scraped data is stored in a MongoDB database using MongoDB compass.

+## Notes:
 Simply navigate to the folder with app.py and "python app.py" from your terminal.

-If you would like a demo or are having issues, feel free to email me at ihsoj@icloud.com.
+Copy the web address to your browser.
+Leave the browser open and then click the button on the web page.
+Sometimes the Mars site is down so if you are having issues, attempt later.